CV Examples By Industry & Role

 Should I include references in my CV?

-What are the best hobbies and interests to put on a CV?
+What is the seven-second rule on a CV?

 Build a CV That Gets You Hired